 Connectionist psycholinguistics is an emerging approach to modeling empirical data on human language processing using connectionist computational architectures.
 Over the last 20 years, a wide range of psycholinguistic phenomena have been modeled, such as speech processing, impaired and normal reading, aphasic word production, and structural priming in sentence production.
-In this article, we will focus on syntax, and especially on the theoretical relationship between traditional notions in syntax (constituency, structure dependency, recursion) and connectionist networks, which do not appear to make reference to these notions intrinsically.
-For an overview of other aspects of connectionist language processing, see Christiansen and Chater (2001) and Rohde and Plaut (2003).
+This article focuses on syntax, and especially on the theoretical relationship between traditional notions in syntax (constituency, structure dependency, and recursion) and connectionist networks, which do not appear to make reference to these notions intrinsically.

-Connectionist models, or neural networks, are neurally inspired devices based on numerical computation, rather than symbolic manipulation.
-They are formed by several simple processing units called nodes, which mimic the activity of single neurons.
+Connectionist models, or neural networks, are neurally inspired devices based on numerical computation rather than symbolic manipulation.
+They are formed by several simple processing units, called nodes, which mimic the activity of single neurons.
 Each node is excited or inhibited by information coming from other units to which it is connected.
 A set of homogeneous nodes that collectively represents some information is often called a layer.
 For instance, there could be a phoneme layer, a word layer, and so on.
-A popular architecture in connectionist psycholinguistics is the feed-forward network (Figure 1), where an input layer receives signals (e.g., raw words) from outside the network, an output layer sends signals to outside the network, and an intermediate layer of so-called hidden units does not directly connect to the outside of the network.
+A popular architecture in connectionist psycholinguistics is the feed-forward network (Figure 1), in which an input layer receives signals (e.g., raw words) from outside the network, an output layer sends signals to outside the network, and an intermediate layer of so-called hidden units does not directly connect outside of the network.
 Hidden unit layers are often considered the internal states that represent the knowledge acquired by the network at the end of training.
-Information flows from input to output and training proceeds by adjusting the weights between single units until the network produces a desired output (for instance, the production of the correct word syntactic category in a given context).
+Information flows from input to output, and training proceeds by adjusting the weights between single units until the network produces a desired output (for instance, the production of the correct word syntactic category in a given context).